 Accessing the Program

-You can find out more information about the Skills Checkpoint Program, including how to apply, through the providers listed in the following table:
+You can find out more information about the Skills Checkpoint Program, including how to apply, by contacting one of these providers:

 |Organisation||States/territories in which the organisation delivers the program||Contact details|

 |The BUSY Group Ltd||Northern Territory, Queensland, South Australia, Tasmania, Western Australia||Please call 13 BUSY (13 28 79)

 |VERTO Ltd||Australian Capital Territory, New South Wales, Victoria||Please call 1300 4 VERTO (1300 483 786)

 More information is also available on the Skills Checkpoint Program joint provider website.